What is piggybacking credit?

 How piggybacking credit works

-If someone with good credit adds you as an authorized user to one of their credit cards, that credit card account and payment history become part of your own credit report.
+If an individual in good credit standing designates you as an authorized user to their credit card, that account and payment history get included in your own credit report.
 Piggybacking credit is not the same thing as becoming a joint account holder.

 When piggybacking credit, the authorized user gets the cardholder's full account history reflected on their own credit report, which can have a positive effect on their score.

-However, if you piggyback credit with someone who does not have a positive credit history (frequent late payments, low score, multiple hard inquiries, etc.) or even credit history at all, you run the risk of getting points shaved from your own credit score.
+However, if you piggyback credit with someone who has a negative credit history (frequent late payments, low score, multiple hard inquiries, etc.) or no credit history at all, you risk lowering your own credit score.

 About 1 in 4 consumers first acquire their credit history from an account for which others were also responsible.

-To piggyback credit, you can get a close family member, spouse or friend to share their credit rating and history with you.
+To piggyback credit, you can get another person to share their credit rating and history with you using one of the following approaches.

-This method of piggybacking involves a family member, friend or significant other with a good credit score adding you as an authorized user, in order to share their credit reputation with you.
-To do this, the cardholder contacts their credit card issuer and adds you as an authorized user.
-You then will be able to choose to get a card for the account or not.
+This piggybacking method involves a family member, friend or significant other with a good credit score adding you as an authorized user to share their credit reputation with you.
+The cardholder contacts their credit card issuer and adds you as an authorized user.
+You can then choose whether to get a card for the account or not.

-If you end up getting access to your own card on the account, you may be offered privileges—like being able to make charges and payments.
-However, it’s likely you won’t be able to increase the line of credit or request lower rates.
-This method is commonly used by teenagers who are added to their parents’ credit card account as authorized users, for example.
+If you get access to your own card on the account, you may receive privileges—like making charges and payments.
+However, you likely won’t be able to increase the line of credit or request lower rates.
+This method is common among teenagers who are added to their parents’ credit card accounts as authorized users, for example.

 Some people—who may not have a close relative or friend they can piggyback credit with on a person-to-person basis—also choose to rent a position as an authorized user on a stranger’s account for a fee.

-In this scenario, you can turn to tradeline credit repair companies that will match you with a cardholder with great credit, for a fee.
-With this method, the cardholder ends up getting a percentage of the fee that you pay, and you will not receive an actual credit card or obtain card privileges.
+In this scenario, you can work with tradeline credit repair companies that will match you with a cardholder with great credit for a fee.
+With this method, the cardholder gets a percentage of the fee you pay, and you will not receive an actual credit card or obtain card privileges.

-Keep in mind that for-profit piggybacking is a short-term solution and you’ll only be an authorized user for a limited time.
-Once your term ends, the account will then be removed from your credit report, which puts your credit scores at risk of dropping again.
-If you do consider this approach, be very careful—some people offer for-profit credit piggybacking as a scheme.
+Remember that for-profit piggybacking is a short-term solution, and you’ll only be an authorized user for a limited time.
+Once your term ends, the account will then be removed from your credit report, putting your credit scores at risk of dropping again.
+If you consider this approach, be very careful—some individuals and piggybacking credit companies offer this service as a scheme.

-If you do decide to pursue this method, we recommend that you do so through trustworthy sources.
+If you decide to pursue this method, we recommend that you do so through trustworthy sources.

 Piggybacking became a method to boost credit after The Equal Opportunity Act was enacted in 1974, allowing previously disadvantaged groups to gain their own credit histories.

-This means that an authorized user can be a friend, family member or stranger when it comes to for-profit credit repair organizations.
+This means that an authorized user can be a friend, family member or stranger in for-profit credit repair organizations.
+However, it’s illegal for credit repair companies to make deceptive claims or charge upfront fees for piggybacking services, according to the Federal Trade Commission.

 How to improve your credit without piggybacking

 You may consider piggybacking credit as a way to boost your credit reputation, but remember that it’s not a sustainable long-term solution.
-The best way to boost your credit score is to establish good financial and credit habits.
-Below are a few other ways to build your credit on your own and keep it healthy in the long run.
+Establishing good financial and credit habits is the best way to boost your credit score.
+Below are a few other ways to build your credit and keep it healthy in the long run.

 Whether you’re the cardholder or the authorized user, it’s important to know both the pros and cons of piggybacking credit.
-If you’re building credit for the first time, consider taking your own steps to build your credit reputation before piggybacking off of someone else’s credit, as it can be risky.
-If you have any questions about piggybacking, or want to learn about alternative ways to build your credit, consider signing up for credit repair services online to help you reach your financial goals.
+If you’re building credit for the first time, consider taking your own steps to build your credit reputation before piggybacking on someone else’s credit, as it can be risky.

 Note: Articles have only been reviewed by the indicated attorney, not written by them.
 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice; instead, it is for general informational purposes only.
 Use of, and access to, this website or any of the links or resources contained within the site do not create an attorney-client or fiduciary relationship between the reader, user, or browser and website owner, authors, reviewers, contributors, contributing firms, or their respective agents or employers.